timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 time-series database.
 We will use the unique functions of TimescaleDB to complete our missions in this tutorial.

->:TIP: The steps below assume you’ve already created a Timescale Cloud account and have an instance running (you can still follow the same steps for a local installation of TimescaleDB, just be sure to change the username, password and port numbers.

 #### Download and Load Data

 Let's start by downloading the dataset.
 In the interest of (downloading) time